The dream of self-driving cars goes back a long time, but a good place to start is Munich, Germany, 1987.

 It's worth noting that, of all of the videos above, very few show a car without a human in the driver's seat, and those ones are all recorded in closed courses.

 But although general self-driving is AI-complete, most of the hard problems have been solved for enough circumstances to be useful.
-The closer we get to Chris Urmson's guess of 2020 for limited autonomy, the more I'm inclined to believe it.
+As Chris Urmson's guess of 2020 for limited autonomy approaches, I'm inclined to believe it.

 Progress in self driving has no standardized benchmarks and questionable terminology, so it's hard to tell what progress looks like without having reference points.
 This post is my collection of reference points.
 It's based around videos, which are a good approximation for firsthand experience, and fun to watch.